descarteslabs/descarteslabs-python/README.md

 ### Changed

 - `SceneCollection.download` previously always returned successfully even if one or more of the downloads failed.
 Now if any of the downloads fail, a RuntimeError is raised, which will detail which destination files failed and why.
+- Fixed a bug where geometries used with the Scenes client had coordinates with reduced precision.

 ### Workflows (channel `v0-8`) - Added
 - **Interactive parameters**: add parameters to map layers and interactively control them using widgets